ADHD / Autism

 We are aware that NHS services for ADHD/Autism assessment, diagnosis and treatment are limited, with extensive waiting times.
 An increasing number of patients are therefore choosing to access private providers, sometimes under the NHS ‘Right to Choose’ rules.

 Our ICB has recently updated their advice on making Right to Choose referrals.
-The Do-IT Profiler no longer has to be completed for these.
-We can confirm that as long as the provider has a contract with NHS England for the required service, then you can go ahead and arrange an appointment, or we can refer you, when this is clinically appropriate.
+The Do-IT Profiler no longer must be completed for these.
+We can confirm that if the provider has a contract with NHS England for the required service, then you can go ahead and arrange an appointment, or we can refer you, when this is clinically appropriate.
 No prior commissioner approval is required, provided the service is led by a named consultant or named healthcare professional.

-Please be aware that the ‘Right to Choose’ pathway will not fund subsequent non-NHS prescribing costs or review appointments.
+Please be aware that the ‘Right to Choose’ pathway will ONLY fund a diagnostic assessment.
+They will not fund prescribing or review appointments.

 Shared Care Prescribing for ADHD medication